-The observations made above from Figure 6 and 7, and Table I are important to consider during radiation hardening of DVS and sub-threshold circuits.
-Based on the observations made, we present several design guidelines for DVS and sub-threshold circuits.
-These guidelines suggest that the traditional radiation hardening approaches need to be revisited.
+Q{coll} and area of voltage glitch versus load capacitance $(C{load}) \label{eq:coll}$ of DVS and sub-threshold circuits.
+Based on the observations made, we present some design guidelines for DVS and sub-threshold circuits.
+These guidelines suggest that the traditional radiation hardening approaches need to be modified or revisited for DVS and sub-threshold circuits.

-- If a gate is upsized to increase its radiation tolerance, then a higher value of charge collected due to a radiation particle strike should be used.
-This is extremely important for low voltage operation, since lowered voltage circuits are more likely to have large voltage glitch areas. - 2) For environments with low energy radiation particles, it is safe to assume that the charge collected remains constant across different supply voltages for wide devices.
-The collected charge also remains roughly constant across different gate sizes for high or nominal voltage operation. - 3) DVS designs should scale the supply voltage of a circuit up to 60% of the nominal value.
-Below this value, radiation susceptibility increases rapidly as shown in Figure 7.
+- 1) DVS designs should scale down the supply voltage of a circuit to $2 \cdot V_T$ (V_T is the maximum of V_T^P and V_T^N).
+Below this value, radiation susceptibility increases rapidly as shown in Figure 5.
 Also, a circuit with DVS should be hardened at the lowest operating voltage, with the charge collected at that voltage.
 This will ensure radiation tolerance at higher supply voltages.
-Sub-threshold circuits and circuits with a supply voltage <60% of the nominal value circuits require aggressive protection against radiation strikes. - 4) The fanout load capacitance $(C{load})$ of gates should be kept low in circuits operating in high energy radiation particle environments.
+Sub-threshold circuits and circuits with a supply voltage $< 2 \cdot V_T$ require aggressive protection against radiation strikes. - 2) If a gate is upsized to increase its radiation tolerance (as proposed in [18]), then a higher value of charge collected due to a radiation particle strike should be used.
+This is extremely important for low voltage operation, since lowered voltage circuits are more likely to have large voltage glitch areas. - 3) For environments with low energy radiation particles, it is safe to assume that the charge collected remains constant across different supply voltages for wide devices.
+The collected charge also remains roughly constant across different gate sizes for high or nominal voltage operation. - 4) The fanout load capacitance (C{load}) of gates should be kept low in circuits operating in high energy radiation particle environments.
 This is contrary to conventional wisdom.
 For low energy radiation environments, the fanout factor (load capacitance) of the gates should be increased to improve their radiation tolerance.